Portland Trail Blazers: "The Jail Blazers"

-Fan discontent soared; despite the team continuing to post a winning record, attendance at the Rose Garden started to decline.
-In the summer of 2003, with attendance declining, the team going nowhere on the court, and an exorbitant payroll, Whitsitt announced that he would leave the team to focus on Paul Allen's other franchise, the Seattle Seahawks.
+In the summer of 2003, attendance to games was steadily declining alongside the team's reputation.
+With an exorbitant payroll, Whitsitt announced that he would leave the team to focus on Paul Allen's other franchise, the Seattle Seahawks.

 To replace Whitsitt, the team hired two men at new positions.
 John Nash, a veteran NBA executive, was hired as general manager, and Steve Patterson as team president.
 The new management promised a focus on character while remaining playoff contenders; the team soon published a "25-Point Pledge" to fans.
 Troublesome players including Wells, Wallace, and Jeff McInnis were traded.
-However, the team failed to qualify for the 2004 NBA playoffs, ending a streak of 21 straight appearances.
+However, the team failed to qualify for the 2004 NBA playoffs, ending a streak of 21 consecutive playoff appearances.

-The following year was marked by more trouble as the team plummeted to a 27–55 record.
-The bankruptcy of the Oregon Arena corporation, which resulted in the Rose Garden being owned by a consortium of investment firms, further alienated the fanbase, as did an incident in which forward Darius Miles (himself African-American) called coach Maurice Cheeks a "nigger", following it up with more racial invective when Cheeks sought out Nash, referring to Nash as Cheeks' "daddy."
-The latter incident was compounded by what many viewed as inadequate discipline for Miles, followed by a secret agreement between the team and Miles to refund the amount of his fine.
+The following year in 2005, the team plummeted to a 27–55 record.
+The bankruptcy of the Oregon Arena corporation resulted in the Rose Garden becoming owned by a variety of investment firms.
 Cheeks was fired that season and replaced on an interim basis by director of player-personnel Kevin Pritchard.
-That summer the team hired Nate McMillan, who had coached the Sonics the prior season, and Pritchard returned to the front office.
+That summer the team hired Nate McMillan, who had coached the Sonics the prior season, as head coach and Pritchard returned to the front office.

-The following 2005–06 season was not better, as the Blazers posted a league-worst 21–61 record.
-Attendance was lower, and the year was not free of player incidents.
+In the 2005–06 season, the Blazers posted a historic 21–61 record, the worst league record at the time.
+Attendance to games decreased, and the year was not free of player incidents.
 Players such as Miles, Patterson, Randolph, and Sebastian Telfair were involved in either on-court bickering or off-court legal incidents.
 Nash was fired at the end of the season, with Steve Patterson assuming the general manager role in addition to his duties as president.
-In addition, the team had a poor relationship with the management of the Rose Garden, frequently complaining of a "broken economic model."
+In addition, the team had a poor relationship with the management of the Rose Garden, frequently complaining of a "broken economic model".
 It was widely speculated by the end of the year that Paul Allen would sell the team, and the team was offered for sale that summer, with several groups expressing interest.
 However, Allen was willing to spend money and urged Pritchard to make draft-day trades.
 He subsequently took the team off the market.